 Gomez needs to be mindful of everything she posts

 Because of her influence, Gomez has to be mindful of everything she posts on Instagram.
 She’s admitted that while she can’t stand how engrossed people are in social media, she knows that’s how it is these days.
 What she puts out reaches a vast audience and can be a powerful tool to bring about change.

-The actress recently used her platform to opine on a political topic when she posted a message about the reversal of the Deferred Action for Childhood Arrivals (DACA), urging her many followers to take action and call their representatives.
+The actress has used her platform to opine on a political topic when she posted a message about the reversal of the Deferred Action for Childhood Arrivals (DACA), urging her many followers to take action and call their representatives.

 Her account was once hacked with nude photos of Justin Bieber

 Anyone’s social media account can get hacked, but when you have more than 126 million followers, people are definitely going to notice.